 Fdisk

-It is a utility that permits altering the partitioning of one's hard drive.
-It is present in all the versions of MS-DOS and Windows operating systems.
+It is a utility that allows users to change the partitioning of their hard drive, and it is included in all versions of MS-DOS and Windows operating systems.

 Fetch